rhasanbd/Dimensionality-Reduction-Get-More-From-Less-And-See-the-Unseen/README.md

 - Multi-dimensional Scaling (MDS)
 - t-distributed Stochastic Neighbor Embedding (t-SNE)

-For informaion on other algorithms and their scikit-learn implementation: https://scikit-learn.org/stable/modules/manifold.html
+For information on other algorithms and their scikit-learn implementation: https://scikit-learn.org/stable/modules/manifold.html